Grzegorz-R-Juszczak/Protein-coding-gene-IDs-human-mouse-rat-pig/README.md

 Filter statistics and download files by chromosome: All
 Statistics: Total Approved Symbols

+[ Trial dataset for this R script can be downloaded from  https://data.mendeley.com/datasets/454s2vw255/1/files/1392d1f9-f950-4d35-b3dd-4a9b4487b5a4
+The data should be extracted from the compressed folder before running the script.]

 Output data
 Verification_missing_VGNC_IDs.csv (list of Ensembl genes with missing  VGNC IDs merged with gene identifiers retrieved directly from VGNC database)